norman-kong/data-engineer-fullstack-test-template/README.md

 To solve this problem, a natural feature to leverage for this is PostHog's Workflows.
 They are good at:

-- Triggering on specific events.
+- Triggering on specific events (say, `feature_used`).
 - Branching based on event properties or person properties.
 - Sending notifications, emails, or webhooks.

-To identify which users have triggered the `feature_name = demo_feature` event at least 5 times, I opted to use a **dynamic cohort**, which does identify the target users.
-However, dynamic cohorts are recalculated on a batch schedule (on the order of once every 24 hours), not in real-time.
-That means:
+To identify which users have triggered the `feature_name = demo_feature` event at least 5 times, I opted to use a **dynamic cohort**, which can identify users based on how many times they performed an action.
+However, dynamic cohorts are recalculated on a batch schedule (on the order of once every 24 hours), not in real-time, which goes against the desired logic.
+For example:

-- A user might cross the 5-uses threshold at, say, 10:03.
+- A user might cross the 5-use threshold at, say, 10:03am.
-- They would not necessarily enter the cohort until the next cohort refresh.
+- They would not necessarily enter the cohort until the next cohort refresh at midnight.
-- The email timing becomes "some time tomorrow" rather than "when they actually hit 5 uses".
+- The email timing now depends on the user attempting `feature_used` again after that refresh (which may never come), rather than "when they actually hit 5 uses".

-For a batched lifecycle campaign this is fine, but it does not closely match the assignment's requirement of a real-time email when count > 5.
+This does not closely match the assignment's requirement of a real-time email when count >= 5.

 Given the above issue, one might try to avoid using cohorts.
 However, <b>workflows are event/property-oriented</b>, not count-threshold-oriented.
-I did not find a clean, no-code way to express the filtering logic purely through the Workflow.
-In practice, you'd likely need some additional logic to complement the workflow (for example, a small piece of code in a PostHog plugin or a separate service) to maintain per-user count and expose it as a person property.
+I did not find a clean, no-code way to express the filtering logic purely through the Workflow without Cohorts.
+To replace the Cohort logic that handles the counts per user, you'd likely need some additional logic to complement the workflow (for example, a small piece of code in a PostHog plugin or a separate service) to maintain per-user count and expose it as a person property.
 At that point you are back to relying on custom code, which defeats the goal of keeping this trigger purely no-code.

 As a last note, using PostHog's email channel requires non-trivial complexity, like domain verification, control over DNS for a custom domain, etc. This email infrastructure is out of scope for this analytics/architecture problem.

 ### Chosen approach: Webhook + backend mock email

 Given the above constraints, I chose to use PostHog to forward the `feature_used` events.
 The backend receives these events through a webhook (`POST /api/posthog/webhook`).
+As mentioned before, the backend also maintains:
-The backend also maintains the `MarketingService`, which tracks per-user, per-feature counts in memory (which emulates a DB), and enforces the logic needed for our requirement.
+  - `MarketingService`, which tracks per-user, per-feature counts in memory (which emulates a DB)
+  - `FailureEventsService`, which sanitizes failure events and writes them to storage.

-This design still supports our priority on decoupling while satisfying our functional requirement.
+This design still supports our priority on decoupling while satisfying our functional requirements.

 ### Future Work